 This layer of funding sits behind any senior debt in terms of security, but receives a higher rate of return (typically 12% – 16%).

-At MBO Funding we have access to this type of funding, where a small number of wealthy individuals effectively guarantee a loan, in return for an equity kicker.
+At MBO Funding we have access to this type of funding, in return for a small equity stake.

 We won’t be using this funding in most cases, but it does provide a viable alternative where clients are willing to relinquish small amounts of equity.

 We have access to a number of private lending syndicates, that are actively looking to provide loan finance to UK businesses.
-The funding is provided by private individuals, looking for a greater return on funds than they are currently getting from the building society.
+The funding is provided by private individuals, looking for a greater return on funds than they are currently getting.

 In the right circumstances, this route to MBO funding maybe more efficient than going through the tortuous bank lending process and all the “ivory towers” that entails.
 These funders are usually experienced business people that look at a deal from a “common sense” point of view.

 Most Management Buy Out’s will use the services of Invoice Discounting, whereby the discounter provides a cash flow advance (Up to 90%) of the debtor book.